Samson Name Meaning: Discover the Origins and Significance of the Name

 Another meaning of Samson is “sun” or “shemesh” in Hebrew.
 This is a fitting meaning for the name, as Samson was a powerful and radiant figure in his time.

-See also Tony Name Meaning: Discover the Origins and Significance of the Name Tony
+See also Briar Name Meaning: Discover the Origins and Symbolism Behind the Name

 Sun Child